datopian/playbook/content-writing-and-publishing/README.md

 ### Stages

+* Create an issue on the Editorial Board (note: the editorial board should **only be used for works in progress** so that other Datopians can collaborate with you - any content ideas for future posts should be logged in the [master spreadsheet](https://docs.google.com/spreadsheets/d/1fa6cxSnqyMMheIvpgWwYiDS6T-n5NFKDAT-txWRjVHc/edit#gid=0)).
 * Draft the article, tweet or Blog (including a list of tags for the article).
 * If any of your content contains terms that you think would make interesting additions to the glossary, add them on GitLab here: https://gitlab.com/datopian/core/datopian.com/-/tree/master/site/glossary.
 * Make sure your content ends with the following paragraph about what we do in italics and with links embedded:

 _Want to work with Datopian?
-We deliver outstanding solutions to public and private sector organisations, from data management strategy to CKAN portal hosting and specialised data engineering.
+We empower government and enterprise to unlock the potential lying dormant in their data through outstanding data management strategy and implementation.
 Check our [website](https://www.datopian.com/) for more information or [contact us](https://www.datopian.com/contact/)._

 * Make sure that you add the license at the bottom of the page: © Datopian (CC Attribution-Sharealike (by-sa)).
 * Create the abstract or intro for the article on our social media platforms, such as LinkedIn, Facebook and Twitter.